delpinolisette/delpinolisette.github.io/analysis.md

 * Examples and Exercises (end of chapter).

 * **intro**:
-    -  some functions are defined using infinite sequences or infinite series.
+    -  many important functions are defined using infinite sequences or infinite series.
 We need specific tests to study the uniform convergence of such functions.
 Some helpful tests are : Weistrass M Test for series and the Cauchy criterion, everything else is more specialized.
     -  for uniform convergence we deal with the vector space of continuous functions.
         + here the "vectors" or "points" are cts functions.
         + here the convergence of a sequence \\( == \\) uniform convergence of these cts functions.